iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.2.4/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 5 reviews"/>
 </p>

+> A simple app does what it says it does<br> :date: __2021-04-02 07:46:53__

+> As human beings we have to work TOGETHER, to get thing under control.
+And STOP ALL THIS HATE CRIMES.
+Can't WE JUST ALL GET ALONG.<br> :date: __2021-04-02 07:37:58__

+> App works well and takes your privacy seriously.
+I wish that more people used it.<br> :date: __2021-04-02 03:25:27__

+> Awesome app makes me feel more safe when I'm out shopping<br> :date: __2021-04-01 22:20:18__

+> If I won't those gamers do you want it to be careful about your grace uncle's Love you now that sokay me know how much Rhonda Brisebois for sure I can not talk about it to the real thing is yours uncle Duc Tong Ottawa Ont you now so very true to me any time now and you're beautiful grill friend happy birthday to you 🎂🎈🎈🎈 hello everybody I don't need some you don't have it all right happy dog anyway I'm happy and even and I promise I<br> :date: __2021-04-01 00:12:15__

+> Good<br> :date: __2021-03-31 10:47:18__

 > This app worked and reported an exposure.
 Update your app to dismiss an alert of an exposure and confirm that you got tested.<br> :date: __2021-03-26 21:34:17__

 > I love it and encourage everyone to get it! (the latest update was annoying but it was solved)<br> :date: __2021-03-25 02:53:11__